 For a time he served as a surgeon on a C.P.R. liner and the Elder Dempster Line.
-He practiced as a surgeon for a year in Butte, Montana for the Great Northern Railway.
+Dr. Holmes practiced as a surgeon for a year in Butte, Montana for the Great Northern Railway.

 Dr. and Mrs. Holmes did not have any children.
-According to the 1921 census, Dr. and Mrs. Holmes resided at 296 Wellington Street in Chatham.
-Dr. Holmes is listed in the 1941 Shepherds City of Chatham Business Directory.
+According to the 1921 census, Dr. and Mrs. Holmes resided at 296 Wellington Street West in Chatham.
+Dr. Holmes was listed in the 1941 Shepherds City of Chatham Business Directory.
 His office was located at “Memorial Square”.

 Dr. Holmes was a member of the Chatham Rotary Club and he served as President for a term.
 He enjoyed skating and he was a member of the Thames Skating Club.
-He owned a summer home in Mitchell’s Bay and enjoyed an extensive car collection.
+He owned summer home’s at Mitchell’s Bay and at High Banks on Lake Erie, near Cedar Springs.
+Dr. Holmes also enjoyed an extensive car collection.

 Mrs. Holmes died on the 8th of October, 1965.
 She was buried at Maple Leaf Cemetery.

 Dr. Holmes retired in 1967.
-He died on the 14th of April, 1979.
-He is entombed at the Maple Leaf Cemetery Mausoleum, in Chatham.
+He died at the Public General Hospital in Chatham on the 14th of April, 1979.
+He was entombed in the mausoleum at the Maple Leaf Cemetery, in Chatham.
+His wife Elsie survived him.

-*Dr. Tecumseh Kinglsley Holmes, Dr. Garnet Wolseley Holmes and Dr. Kingsley Hulme Holmes all appear on the Chatham-Kent Physician Tribute website.
+*His father Dr. Tecumseh Kinglsley Holmes and his brothers; Dr. Garnet Wolseley Holmes and Dr. Kingsley Hulme Holmes all appear on the Chatham-Kent Physician Tribute website.